Shrubs: Why I hoard apple cores in the freezer

 4 parts seltzer water : (you may want more or less seltzer depending on the strength of your shrub).

 2 splashes of whiskey: (or more to taste).
 I use Bulleit Rye.

 A dash of ground cloves on top

 *Yes, stone fruit pits and apple seeds do contain some nasty stuff that you don't want to eat.
 However, that's buried deep within the pits and seeds—you've got to break or chew them to get exposed, and then eat a ton of them to be exposed to any significant risk.
 Elizabeth Andress, project director at the National Center for Home Food Preservation, notes that a 150-pound man would need to aggressively chew 200 apple seeds or 20 cores to be exposed to a dangerous amount of naturally occurring amygdalin, which turns to cyanide in our digestive tracts.
 Just swallowing the seeds whole would further minimize the effect because the seed coat keeps the amygdalin encased.
 And even if you do chew or swallow a broken seed or two when eating an apple, your body is capable of detoxifying small doses of cyanide.

-Elizabeth Andress, PhD.
+SOURCES: Elizabeth Andress, PhD.
 Professor, Foods and Nutrition and Extension Food Safety Specialist.
 College of Family and Consumer Sciences, University of Georgia.
 Project Director, National Center for Home Food Preservation.